 And then comes the anatomy scan.
 The 20-week look at your growing baby.

 For most expecting parents, the 20-week ultrasound is an exciting time.
 You can find out your baby’s sex at this ultrasound.
 You are able to spend a significant amount of time looking at all features of your baby.
 Some of the best pictures you get before birth are taken at this scan.

-But for those expecting again after a loss, the 20-week ultrasound can be a scary, anxiety-ridden time.
+But for those expecting again after a loss, the anatomy scan can be a scary, anxiety-ridden time.
 It may be the time that you found out something was wrong with your other baby, or when you found out that other baby had already passed.
 For some, it may be the first time you’ve ever even made it this far in pregnancy.
 This may be the first time you’ve had this ultrasound, and you’re not sure what to expect.

 Once you enter the pregnancy and infant loss world, you become acutely aware of all the different ways babies can die in pregnancy and infancy.